sagemath/trac_to_gh/Issue 1423.md

 # Issue 1423: bug/issue in python.eval from sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1423

 Original creator: was